tongson/omnia/README.md

 [LuaDist](http://luadist.org/)<br/>
 [luabuild](https://github.com/stevedonovan/luabuild)

-Requires: Development tools e.g. the package build-essential.
+Requires: GNU Make, a compiler and binutils (or equivalent).
+Installing development tools e.g. the package build-essential should have everything you need.
 Does not require autotools.<br/>
 Note: Linux and OS X only. xBSD soon.

 #### Getting started